jasujm/hrefs/docs/advanced.rst

 Self hyperlinks
 ---------------

-It is possible to have hyperlink to the model itself as a primary key.
+It is possible to have a hyperlink to the model itself as a primary key.
 Expanding the idea in :ref:`href_as_key`, we can have:

 .. code-block:: python